-An 18-28 credit minor; 2.75 GPA overall and major/minor GPA for admission to the program; 3.0 GPA for completion; Core Academic Skills or 3.0 GPA in approved coursework; Praxis Exams or 3.0 GPA in approved coursework; Foundations of Reading exam, Student Teaching; edTPA Portfolio.
+An 18-28 credit minor; 2.75 GPA overall and major/minor GPA for admission to the program; 3.0 GPA for completion; General Education program as part of the bachelor's degree; Praxis Exams or 3.0 GPA in approved coursework; Foundations of Reading Test, Student Teaching; edTPA Portfolio.
 Upon successful completion of the program the student would be eligible for the teaching license for middle childhood through early adolescence levels (approximate ages of 6 through 12 and 13 and approximate grade levels 1 through 8).

 Minors are available in: bilingual education (Spanish), English, mathematics, science, social studies, and Spanish.
 Each minor is composed of courses described in materials available from the Education Department.
 Please also see curriculum guides for each of these minors in the MC/EA undergraduate majors section of this bulletin.
 Please see the relevant content area's section of this bulletin for more information about specific departments and courses.
 Each of these minors leads to additional specific certification for ages 6-12 or 13.
-English, mathematics, science, bilingual, and social studies minors are certified if the candidate gets a passing score on the specified Praxis II middle school content test or 3.0 GPA in approved coursework.
+English, mathematics, science, bilingual, and social studies minors are certified if the candidate earns a passing score on the specified Praxis II middle school content test or earns a 3.0 GPA in approved coursework.
 Students who wish to be certified in Spanish also must pass The ACTFL language exam with oral and written proficiency tests.

-EARLY CHILDHOOD/ELEMENTARY EDUCATION MIDDLE CHILDHOOD/EARLY ADOLESCENCE (MC/EA) CONCENTRATION
+EARLY CHILDHOOD/ELEMENTARY EDUCATION MIDDLE CHILDHOOD/EARLY ADOLESCENCE CONCENTRATION (MC/EA)